 Ebbie’s journey reminds us that at Aboitiz Foods, being Always Better is not just about professional performance; it’s also about growth, resilience, and a sense of purpose.
 Her fervor for our people left a lasting legacy in our culture through her Resilience Trainings, empowering team members to grow in their careers and become more resilient in the face of adversity.
 As she passes the torch to the next generation of Aboitiz Foods leaders, her legacy continues to inspire us to face change with courage and a belief in a better future.

-1. How many people attended Ebbie Mabatid’s Resilience Training sessions?
+How many people did the Resilience Training sessions reach?

-Over 700 Aboitiz Foods team members across the Philippines, Vietnam, Indonesia, Malaysia, Thailand, China, and Singapore attended the sessions.
+Over 700 Aboitiz Foods team members across the Philippines, Vietnam, Indonesia, Malaysia, Thailand, China, and Singapore participated.
+The sessions spanned multiple departments including Finance, IT, Sales, Operations, and Supply Chain, demonstrating the broad reach and cross-functional impact of the initiative.